 In recent blog articles, we spoke about ways to make money to increase the cash flow to your financial goals.
 For instance, in this article, we discussed some of the more popular side hustles and ways that you can join the gig economy.
-You may become so successful with your side hustle that you go into it full-time, leaving your previous employment.
-The challenge becomes, how to manage your finances when your income is inconsistent.
+You may become so successful with your side hustle that you go into it full-time.
+You leave your previous employment.
+The challenge becomes, how do you manage your finances when your income is inconsistent.

 There are other reasons your income might become inconsistent.
 If you decide to pursue your dream of founding your own company, you will have an up and down income stream for some time.
 If you are fresh out of college, you may need to pick up a few odd jobs here and there, until you find the opening you are dreaming about.
-This will also result in income that is inconsistent.
+This will also result in a fluctuating income.

 #1 Budgeting is Imperative

 Whether you have a steady paycheck or are freelancing, the key to financial freedom is to budget and control your cash flow.
 There was quite a bit in the news lately about the high percentage of Americans living paycheck-to-paycheck.
 Even when your salary is pretty good, you may find yourself broke at the end of the month.